Some moments are different than others.

-Do you remember the day when God came upon your life?
+Do you remember the day God became real to you?
 Some call it the day you were saved or converted to Christ.
-Many people share potent stories of amazing transformation of how God changed their lives.
+Many people share powerful stories of how God changed their lives.

 But David keeps his heart pure for his King.

 David also arose afterward, went out of the cave, and called out to Saul, saying, “My lord the king!”
 And when Saul looked behind him, David stooped with his face to the earth and bowed down.
 9 And David said to Saul: “Why do you listen to the words of men who say, ‘Indeed David seeks your harm’?
 10 Look, this day your eyes have seen that the LORD delivered you today into my hand in the cave, and someone urged me to kill you.
 But my eye spared you, and I said, ‘I will not stretch out my hand against my lord, for he is the LORD’s anointed.’
 11 Moreover, my father, see!
 Yes, see the corner of your robe in my hand!
 For in that I cut off the edge of your robe, and did not kill you, know and see that there is neither evil nor rebellion in my hand, and I have not sinned against you.
 Yet you hunt my life to take it.
 (I Samuel 24:8-11m NKJV)